-2021 €'m 2020 €'m
+2022 2021

+€'m € 'm

 Performance of other activities

 Operating

-Other income 16 19
+Other income 16 16

-Expenses (138) (165)
+Expenses (189) (138)

-Tax (42) (34)
+Tax (35) (42)

-Total operating (164) (180)
+Total operating (208) (164)

 Non-operating

-Expenses 284 (21)
+Expenses (38) 284

-Interest on funds withheld (192)
+Interest on funds withheld 454 (192)

-Guaranteed fees net of reinsurance (361) (1)
+Guaranteed fees net of reinsurance 1 (361)

-Direct interest credited to policyholder account balances (325) (166)
+Direct interest credited to policyholder account balances 570 (325)

-Reinsured interest credited to policyholder account balances 192
+Reinsured interest credited to policyholder account balances (454) 192

-Net Investment gains/(losses) 41 (4)
+Net Investment gains/(losses) 41

-Foreign exchange gains 12 33
+Foreign exchange gains 3 12

-Tax (1)
+Tax 26 (1)

-Total non-operating (350) (159)
+Total non-operating 562 (350)

-Net results from other activities (513) (339)
+Net results from other activities 354 (513)

-Net results from other activities have decreased by €174m from €(339)m in 2020 to €(513)m in 2021.
+Net results from other activities have increased by €867m from €(513)m in 2021 to €354m in 2022.

-Operating expenses have decreased by €27m mainly due to MetLife Bermuda opening balances which offset against the underwriting result. (see section A.2.1).
+Operating expenses have increased by €51m mainly due to the 2021 MetLife Bermuda opening balances which offset against the underwriting result (see section A.2.1) and an increase in salary costs and other general expenses.

-The non-operating expenses variance is due to the MetLife Bermuda amortisation of the deferred cost of reinsurance and the opening balances.
+The non-operating expenses variance is due to the 2021 MetLife Bermuda opening balances.
 The opening balances offset against the variance in guarantee fees net of reinsurance and net investment gains/(losses). (see section A.2.1).

-Interest on funds withheld relates to relates to ceded investment income on the updated reinsurance treaty with MetLife Bermuda and offsets against the reinsured interest credited to policyholder account balances.
+Interest on funds withheld relates to relates to ceded investment income on the reinsurance treaty with MetLife Bermuda and offsets against the reinsured interest credited to policyholder account balances.

-Direct interest credited to policyholder account balances has increased by €159m.
+Direct interest credited to policyholder account balances has increased by €895m.
 This is driven by the increase in unit-linked investment income (see section A.3.1).

-Foreign exchange gains decreased by €21m due mainly to GBP-EUR foreign exchange movements in the UK.
+Foreign exchange gains decreased by €9m due mainly foreign exchange movements in Hungary and Head Office partially offset by foreign exchange movements in UK.